workshops for leaders and teachers

 audience: leaders and teachers

-Most classroom management issues are eliminated when students are actively engaged in their learning!
+Most classroom management issues are eliminated when positive relationships are a priority and when students are actively engaged in their learning!
 Whether you are new to the profession, alternatively certified, or just need a classroom management refresher, this session will help you eliminate the chaos – or the boredom!
-Our focus will be on managing relationships, behavior, engagement, and physical space in the post-pandemic classroom.
+Our focus will be on relationships, behavior, engagement, and physical space in the post-pandemic classroom.

 You’ll learn tips, tools, and practical strategies for:

-- establishing positive relationships with and among students by creating a classroom culture of good intentions and collaborative support
+- building positive relationships with and among students by creating a classroom culture of good intentions and collaborative support

-- successful learning and positive behavior through engaged instruction using lead4ward’s quickchecks, think it up questions, thinking stems, and instructional strategies playlist
+- promoting successful learning and positive behavior through engaging instruction using lead4ward’s instructional strategies playlist

 - managing physical space and materials efficiently and effectively